Chapter 40R/Smart Growth Overlay Districts

 MA Municipalities with 40R Districts (DHCD/EOHLC, 2019).
 Click to expand.

 Called the “Smart Growth Zoning and Housing Production Act,” Chapter 40R of Massachusetts General Law was adopted in 2004.
 Chapter 40R creates incentives for municipalities to zone for dense, mixed-income, primarily residential development with smart growth characteristics.
 What is smart growth?
-It’s a planning approach that prioritizes sustainable development, mixed land uses, and mobility options, with the intention of creating dynamic and lively urban places.
+It’s a planning approach that prioritizes sustainable development, mixed land uses, and mobility options, with the intention of creating dynamic and lively places.
 To that end, the 40R statute requires districts to include “a high percentage of affordable housing units, to be located near transit stations, in areas of concentrated development such as existing city and town centers, and in other highly suitable location,” (from Mass.gov).

 A 40R or “Smart Growth” district involves the creation of a zoning overlay.
 Like with all zoning, the overlay creates the framework and standards for future development.
 This means that individual projects would not be subject to discretionary processes such as a special permit, variance, zoning amendment or other discretionary zoning approval, so long as they comply with the standards codified within the overlay zoning.
 Applications can only be denied by the permit granting authority on limited grounds.
 Projects permitted under 40R also have a prescribed appeals process.